-- Understand the current trends for food security, nutrition, WASH, CMDRR, and livestock and in the capacity of the communities to respond to, plan for, and implement mitigation measures in response to these trends. - Understand the current management, planning, gaps ,Challenges and implementation best practices of mitigation mechanisms for food security, livestock, WASH and nutrition/health.
+- Understand the current trends for food security, nutrition, WASH, CMDRR, and livestock and in the capacity of the communities to respond to, plan for, and implement mitigation measures in response to these trends. - Understand Contribution of the project, gaps, what worked well, what did not work well, and lessons learnt - Understand the current management, planning, gaps, challenges and implementation of best practices of mitigation mechanisms for food security, livestock, WASH and nutrition/health.

-5. Survey Quality and Ethical Standards
+4. Survey Quality and Ethical Standards

-5.1.
+4.1.
 Ethical Standards